Is your company ready for the future of upskilling and reskilling? Check out the latest L&D trends and more! Download the report

 1. Are my job offers competitive?

 Benchmarking can help with this.
 By knowing your competition and their job offer acceptance rates, you can draw conclusions about whether they make better offers than you (and what these offers are).
-Along with competitive analysis, you can also find help in aggregated salary data from sources like Glassdoor and Payscale.
-(Our salary profiles also provide detailed information about salary ranges for various HR positions.)
+Alongside competitive analysis, aggregated salary data from sources such as Workable’s Salary Estimator AI model, Glassdoor, and Payscale can provide valuable insights.

 2. Do I screen candidates correctly?